tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

-# Sitting is a natural positon, but...
+# Did you know sitting is a natural positon, but...
-> - **Study**: Poor posture leads to back and neck pain, affecting 50% of tech workers (*American Chiropractic Association*).
+> - **Study**: Poor posture leads to back and neck pain, affecting 50% of tech workers -> [American Chiropractic Association](https://www.acatoday.org/news-publications/trending-in-the-media-and-at-home-musculoskeletal-pain/).
-> - **Statistic**: Office workers with proper ergonomic setups report a 15% reduction in pain and a 12% productivity boost (*HBR*).
+> - **Statistic**: Office workers with proper ergonomic setups report a 15% reduction in pain and a 12% productivity boost -> [PubMed Central](https://pmc.ncbi.nlm.nih.gov/articles/PMC8010160/).

-so the wrong sitting is the problem, but if you do in ergonomic setups and get up frequently it is not a health issue.
+The problem lies in poor sitting posture, but by using ergonomic setups and standing up frequently, you're doing a much better job.

 <!--
 Sitting itself isn’t harmful—it’s how you sit that makes the difference.
 Poor posture leads to back and neck pain, affecting 50% of tech workers.